Connect with others who understand.

 8. Report New or Worsening Skin Symptoms

 Abnormal bruising or rashes could indicate an underlying complication of your leukemia or a side effect of your treatment.
-Some leukemia-specific skin problems to mention to your health care team include:
+Some leukemia-specific skin problems to mention to your healthcare team include the following:

-• Petechiae (small, pinpoint-sized, red spots under the skin) may be a sign you have low levels of platelets, which are needed to help blood clot properly.
+• Petechiae (small, pinpoint-sized spots under the skin) may be a sign you have low levels of platelets, which are needed to help blood clot properly.

 • Lots of bruises in unusual places may also point to low platelets.